 This issue is especially important for manufacturing companies, though trading businesses sometimes face it too.

-Or if the sofa frame is made of MDF, the color palette is limited to five colors, and if it's made of wood — to seven.
+Or if the sofa frame is made of MDF, the color range is limited to five colors, and if it is made of wood, to seven.

-There are also less obvious rules: instead of a list of attributes, a range with a value-selection rule.
-Say, the length and width of the item can fall between 80 and 260 cm in 1 cm steps, but if the width is under 120 cm the length cannot exceed 160 cm.
+There are also less obvious rules: instead of a list of attributes, there is a range with a value selection rule.
+For example, a product's length and width may fall within 80 to 260 cm in 1 cm increments, but if the width is under 120 cm, the length cannot exceed 160 cm.

 Such rules and interdependencies can be ignored when configuring information models.